DoD-Platform-One/bigbang/docs/FAQ.md

 their licensing models can be found in
 [Big Bang Licensing Model Overview.](./understanding-bigbang/licensing-model.md)

-In Big Bang 2.0, our default core components will be open source, though paid alternatives will remain available.
+In Big Bang 2.0, our default core components will be open source; however, paid alternatives will remain available.

 You are in complete control over which components you install in your environment, and choose whether or not to use commercial software.
-However, your Approving Official may require certain commercial applications for a cATO.
+However, your Approving Official may require certain commercial applications for a continuous Authority to Operate (cATO).

-> Are users required to set up a "contract" with Platform One in order to use Big Bang?
+> Are users required to set up a contract with Platform One in order to use Big Bang?

 No. Big Bang is open source, and can be used by you and your organization without payment to Platform One.

-Platform One does offer optional hosting and support contracts:
+Platform One does offer optional hosting and support contracts.
+These are listed in the following:

-- Our Big Bang Integration Team helps customers install, upgrade, and operate BigBang on customer hardware and in customer environments.
+- Our Big Bang Integration Team helps customers install, upgrade, and operate Big Bang on customer hardware and in customer environments.
 - Our Digital Twin service will deploy an instance of your application to our testing clusters, so we can ensure that changes to our baseline won't break your integration tests.
 Providing you with customized release notes for your environment.
 - [Party Bus](https://p1.dso.mil/products/party-bus) is a managed environment and